 How did you get started?

 This is a company that I co-founded with my wife, Noemi.
-We’ve been working together for nine years, and it’s actually the first company that we’re building together.
+We’ve been working together for nine years, and it’s the first company that we’re building together.
 We built this company because we were managing advertising agencies before we started the company.
-As managers, we were trying to streamline the content process, and we were mainly using spreadsheets to keep track of all the parts and lay out the editorial calendar.
+As managers, we were trying to streamline the content process, and we were mainly using spreadsheets to keep track of all the parts and layout the editorial calendar.